timmc/nephila/README.md

 ## License

-Copyright © 2013 Tim McCormack
+Copyright © 2013–2016 Tim McCormack and his employer, Brightcove (see commit emails to distinguish.)

-Free license pending release by employer.
+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.